An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 They ease this daunting work.
 If you have thousands of emails to send at once, you won’t be able to proceed with them manually.
 Here are the most useful email marketing tools for your reference:

-This tool is a rather complete & affordable option for managing your email marketing campaigns.
+This tool is a rather complete and affordable option for managing your email marketing campaigns.
 It starts at $21.75 USD monthly.
 We appreciate its A/B testing feature, visual funnels, and built-in CRM function (Customer Relationship Management).

 We do not recommend using HubSpot to get started.
 It is by far the most expensive tool we listed here (starting from $45 USD monthly, and plan pricing goes exponentially).
 On the other hand, this big CRM platform is a powerful all-in-one marketing tool.
 Perfect for enterprises.

 It is one of the most popular email marketing software, certainly thanks to its free option under 2,000 emails.
 Of course, their paid plans (starting at $9,99 USD per month) propose much more features.
-Overall, MailChimp is one of the most intuitive & easy options.
+Overall, MailChimp is one of the most intuitive and easy options.

 Sendinblue offers a free plan of up to 300 emails per day, which makes it great for small businesses.
 The first package starts at $25 USD monthly.
 The paid version is a complete tool including a CRM, live chat, and SMS marketing.
 It is known for having an excellent deliverability rate.